wintechis/blast/docs/Blocks.md

 * **booleans**: A block representing a boolean value
 * **text**: Text creation and manipulation blocks
 * **numbers**: represent numbers and enable basic arithmetic

+The following describes the BLAST blocks in detail.

 For a formal syntax definition check the first section [1. syntax](#1-Syntax) and to learn about the blocks semantic see [2. semantics](#2-Semantics).